hsh2001/apple-dark-mode/README.en.md

 ```

 ![Dark mode](img/dark-diff.png)
 All CSS codes associated with Dark Mode are written in one media query.
-Therefore, you can activate the whole media code of a file by using the attribute of `media` in `lilnk` tag after writing CSS codes in the file of `dark.css`.
+Therefore, you can activate the whole media code of a file by using the attribute of `media` in `link` tag after writing CSS codes in the file of `dark.css`.

 #### dark.css
 ```css